thwmp/docker-dbdata/README.md

 # docker-dbdata
-Out-of-the-box Ubuntu image (14.04 LTS Trusty Tahr) set up to store data for MySQL databases.
+Out-of-the-box BusyBox image set up to store data for MySQL databases.

 ## Building the image ##